JJ1313/craftingInterpreters/README.md

 #### Dynamic Typing

 Variables can store values of ant type.
-If you try to perform an operation on values  of the wrong type then the error is detected and reported at runtime.
+If you try to perform an operation on values of the wrong type, then the error is detected and reported at runtime.

 #### Automatic Memory Managment